 Microsoft[®] Hyper-V[®] provides an innovative mechanism for organizing a virtual infrastructure using a unique combination of physical and logical components.
-Foglight[®] for Hyper-V accommodates environments of all sizes that leverage the Hyper-V virtualization platform by examining and enhancing the Hyper-V eminently knowledgeable view of the virtual world.
+Hyper-V Monitoring in Foglight[®] Evolve Cloud accommodates environments of all sizes that leverage the Hyper-V virtualization platform by examining and enhancing the Hyper-V eminently knowledgeable view of the virtual world.